lucasmreis/blogSource/src/posts/using-csp-as-application-architecture.md

 };
 ```

-The first thing the process does is getting a value from the render channel.
+The first thing the process does is to take a value from the render channel.
 Then, the `finishRender` channel is created.
 This is a trick so the process wait for the `React.render` and `window.requestAnimationFrame` functions to continue.

 Both functions are async, and don't block the main thread when called.
 That means that right after `React.render` is called, the expression `yield take(finishRender);` will be evaluated.
 That way the process will be paused until any value is put in the `finishRender` channel.

-`React.render` accepts a callback, and I'm calling `window.requestAnimationFrame`.
+`React.render` accepts a callback, and then calls `window.requestAnimationFrame`.
 This function waits for the next browser rendering frame and calls another callback.

-So, what is happening here is: whenever the render is started, it waits for the next animation frame to get a new state to render.
+Whenever the render is started, it waits for the next animation frame to get a new state to render.
 This way we make sure no unnecessary renders are triggered!
 Cool, isn't it?

 A little modification is needed in the `initUpdates` process: the new state should be put in the render channel: